Art by Janet L. Snell

 In the "Milestones" section, Bridgewater read that Danny Kaye had died.
 Although he already knew this, reading the notice in Time made him feel gloomier still.
 Another Jewish humanitarian bites the dust.
 Frowning, he looked over the edge of the magazine at a cicada on the gray cement wall of the men's shower room.
 Its transparent wings, textured like a shed snakeskin, shimmered with cellophane wetness.
 Frangible shafts of light broke and merged kaleidoscopically, reflected from their shiny surfaces, and a vein of bright orange-red, a sort of racing stripe, laced the wings' upper edges.
 A real work of nature, cicadas.
 You saw them on sidewalks everywhere, wrapped in their cellophane cloaks, orange-red ribbons defining the edges like woven trim.
 High-tech Draculas.

 The rubber strips of the chaise lounge stuck to Bridgewater's back.
 His sweat made them slick and stinging.
 He jounced a little.
-Like a trampoline, that lack of stability and balance.
+Like a trampoline, lacking stability and balance.
 Or did his impression of a lack of balance come from a different source?

 Bridgewater remembered the little schoolgirls running onto the bus the day before, screaming like characters from The Birds (Bridgewater often found himself thinking of that Alfred Hitchcock movie those early weeks in June).

 "One flew in my face!" shrieked a little brown-haired girl in a pleated plaid skirt with an oversized safety pin.
 She'd looked like a plastic doll.